amarmate/PSSR/README.md

 ## Overview

-PSSR is based on the Multi-SLIM approach and extends traditional Genetic Programming (GP) by:
+PSSR is a piecewise function approximation method that extends traditional Genetic Programming (GP) by:

-1. **Training Specialist Models**: Evolves a population of GP individuals, each specializing in different regions of the input space
+1. **Training Specialist Models**: Evolves a population of GP individuals using lexicase selection, each specializing in different regions of the input space
 2. **Evolving Ensemble Trees**: Creates conditional routing trees that intelligently combine specialists based on learned conditions

 The resulting model partitions the input space and routes inputs to appropriate specialist models, often achieving better performance than single GP models.

-## Features

-- 🧬 **Two-Phase Evolution**: Separate evolution phases for specialists and ensemble routing
-- 🎯 **Specialist Ensembles**: Multiple GP models that specialize in different data regions
-- 🌳 **Conditional Routing**: Learned conditions that route inputs to appropriate specialists
-- ⚡ **Performance Optimized**: Cached semantics for fast ensemble evaluation
-- 🔄 **Warm Start Support**: Continue training from existing populations
-- 📊 **scikit-learn Compatible**: Implements `RegressorMixin` for easy integration
-- 🎲 **Reproducible**: Random state control for reproducible results
-- 📈 **Comprehensive Logging**: Track fitness evolution and model statistics
+For more details and the original implementation, see [my thesis](http://hdl.handle.net/10362/190604).

 ## Installation